configure-tech/Configurator/README.md

 ## Configuration

-In your magento admin, go to Stores->Configuration->Sales->Payment Methods
+In your magento admin, go to Stores->Configuration->Catalog->Ctech Configurator , you can enter your API key field

-"Hosted Settings" refers to credentials for both Bank and Card payments.

-For invoice and payment plan, make sure your Svea account's country the allowed country in Magento.